Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Abstract

 \section{Abstract}

-This paper investigates Nekhoroshev-type stability for solutions of ultra-differentiable regularity in Schr\"odinger equations with non-local nonlinear terms, employing the method of rational normal forms.
-We establish the first rigorous results for logarithmic ultra-differentiable regularity in infinite-dimensional Hamiltonian systems without external parameters.
+This paper investigates the Nekhoroshev-type stability of solutions with ultra-differentiable regularity in Schr\"odinger equations involving non-local nonlinear terms, using the method of rational normal forms.
+We establish the first rigorous results on logarithmic ultra-differentiable regularity for infinite-dimensional Hamiltonian systems without external parameters.
 Under Gevrey class regularity assumptions, we achieve the stability times matching Bourgain's conjectured optimal stability time in \cite{B04}.
 Furthermore, we introduce a novel global vector field norm adapted to the rational normal form framework.
-This norm eliminate the need for degree tracking during the iteration process, thereby enabling a unified treatment of nonlinear terms.
+This norm eliminates the need for degree tracking during the iteration process, thereby enabling a unified treatment of nonlinear terms.